The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Strongly coupled plasmas confined in quadrupole and multipole electrodynamic traps

 \subsection{Confinement of a maximum number of particles}

-Fig.~\ref{capas} presents the regions of confinement for a maximum number of particles (corresponding to the maximum trap capacity), for a given value of the trapping voltage frequency and different values of the charge-to-mass ratio $Q/M$, under SATP conditions.
+Fig.~\ref{capas} presents the regions of confinement under SATP conditions for a maximum number of particles (corresponding to the maximum trap capacity), for a particular value of the trapping voltage frequency and for different values of the charge-to-mass ratio $Q/M$.
 The region that confines a maximum number of particles lies within the curve corresponding to a specific value of the trapping voltage frequency.
-The range of $Q/M$ values modifies for a certain value of the maximum number of trapped particles, and it is determined by the boundary points of an intersection of the straight line drawn through a point corresponding to a specific number of particles with the curve obtained in the simulation.
+The range of $Q/M$ values modifies for a certain value of the maximum number of trapped particles, and it is determined by the boundary points of an intersection of the straight line drawn through a point (corresponding to a specific number of particles) with the curve that results out of the simulation.
 As the particle number in a dusty structure rises, the confinement region shrinks.
 Such a phenomenon is illustrated by the solid lines in Fig.~\ref{capas}.

 In order to establish the maximum trap capacity, a large number of particles are injected into the trap.
 As the frequency rises, the region that confines a fixed number of particles extends.
 The maximum number of particles corresponds to a maximum of the curve in Fig.~\ref{capas}.
 The highest number of particles confined in the trap is reached only for a single value of the charge-to-mass ratio $Q/M$.